staranto/tflint-ruleset-elements-of-style/docs/rules/eos_comments.md

 This rule allows customizing the check for jammed comments, block comments, and the maximum column length.

 By default, jammed comments and block comments are disallowed, and the column limit is 80.
+Lines containing URLs are ignored by the length check by default.

 ```hcl
 rule "eos_comments" {